WTSS: WTSS

 In April 2023, rival Buffalo station "Star 102.5" WTSS, owned by Audacy, Inc., was sold to the Educational Media Foundation, a Christian radio company; the new owners planned to flip to Christian Contemporary music as part of the K-Love network.
 On June 9, 2023, at 10:00 a.m., immediately after the sign off of WTSS, WMSX rebranded as "The New Star 96.1", purporting to be the successor to WTSS.
 WTSS itself redirected listeners to Audacy sister station 98.5 WKSE, with the two stations simulcasting for a week before the sale closed.
 Star 102.5's format was shifted after the sale to 107.7 WLKK's HD2 subchannel and continues to stream on the Audacy app.

 "The New Star 96.1" shifted to a playlist more in line with WTSS's old format.
 It also promised to keep playing all Christmas music for much of November and December, as the former WTSS had done.
 The first song on "The New Star 96.1" was "Can't Stop the Feeling!" by Justin Timberlake.

-"The New Star 96.1" kept all of its previous Breeze airstaff, and did not hire anyone from WTSS.
+"The New Star 96.1" kept all of its previous Breeze airstaff, and did not initially hire anyone from WTSS (102.5 weekend jock Mike McQueen, who had previously worked at WJYE before moving to 102.5, would eventually move down the dial to 96.1).
 Rob Lucas, WTSS' longtime morning host who declined to stay with Audacy, stated he had not been offered any position at WMSX and was considering a number of non-radio positions for his next career.
 On June 22, WMSX changed its call sign to WTSS.
 The station dropped the "Star" moniker on October 5, 2023, shifting to "The New 96.1;" Townsquare Media's Buffalo division President Mark Plimpton indicated that "conversations with Audacy" had led to the brand shift while noting he could not comment on those conversations.
 The new WTSS adopted the former WTSS' standard of changing to Christmas music on November 1 (as the former WTSS had done), but chose a more traditional mix of music choices for its Christmas playlist compared to 102.5.
 The 2024 Christmas mix included the addition of some country music tracks in addition to the traditional and contemporary pop songs.
 By 2025, WTSS's traditional midnight November 1 changeover had progressed to being the first commercial non-stunting analog station in the United States to adopt the all-Christmas format (only trailing noncommercial WAKW in Cincinnati, which has historically flipped to the format on Halloween), as no other such station had chosen to change in October.